classgraph/classgraph/README.md

 }
 ```

-There are also methods `List<String> getSubinterfacesOf(String ifaceName)` and `List<String> getSubinterfacesOf(Class<T> iface)` that can be called after `scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this).
+There are also methods `List<String> getSubinterfacesOf(String ifaceName)` and `List<String> getSubinterfacesOf(Class<T> iface)` that can be called after `.scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching interfaces without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference for the matching interface can be passed into the match processor.

 ### Matching the classes that implement an interface